Faster Exact Exchange for Solids via occ-RI-K: Application to Combinatorially Optimized Range-Separated Hybrid Functionals for Simple Solids with Pseudopotentials Near the Basis Set Limit: Introduction

 \section{Introduction}

 Accurate predictions of band gaps ($E_g$) of semiconductors are often at the center of computational design of new functional materials with applications to transistors and photovoltaics.\cite{Jain2013Jul} Due to its computational efficiency, Kohn-Sham density functional theory (DFT) has been the workhorse for this task in modern electronic structure theory.\cite{Mardirossian2017Oct} However, the accuracy of DFT can be quite poor for band gap problems.\cite{Perdew1985Mar} Local functionals (i.e., those functionals without exact exchange) severely underestimate band gaps\cite{Perdew1985Mar,Yakovkin2007Jun,Mori-Sanchez2008Apr} whereas hybrid functionals (i.e., those with exact exchange) often overestimate band gaps.\cite{Heyd2005Nov,Mori-Sanchez2008Apr,Kim2009Jul,Jain2011Nov,Garza2016Oct} Beyond DFT, GW methods have been extremely successful \cite{Hybertsen1986Oct,Reining2018May} but their computational cost ultimately limits their applicability to relatively small solids.
+Furthermore, it may suffer from ambiguity due to multiple solutions when attempting self-consistency.\cite{Tandetzky2015Sep}

 For main group molecular applications, there has been great progress towards finding statistically better density functionals.
-A high-quality database for a total of 200 density functionals is available over nearly 5000 relative energies.\cite{Mardirossian2017Oct} Based on that, for each rung of density functional, we have identified statistically best functionals.
+A high-quality database with nearly 5000 reference relative energies was used to assess 200 density functionals.\cite{Mardirossian2017Oct} Based on that, for each rung of density functional, we have identified statistically best functionals.
 Combinatorially optimized density functionals (B97M-rV,\cite{Mardirossian2015Feb,Mardirossian2017Jan} $\omega$B97X-rV,\cite{Mardirossian2014May,Mardirossian2017Jan} $\omega$B97M-rV\cite{Mardirossian2016Jun,Mardirossian2017Jan}) developed by the Head-Gordon group clearly stood out in this benchmark study.
 Each of these functionals is the best-performing density functional among local density functionals, hybrid generalized gradient approximation (GGA) functionals, and hybrid meta-GGA (mGGA) functionals, respectively.
 Other benchmark studies have reached similar conclusions,\cite{Goerigk:2017,Najibi:2018b} including for transition-metal containing systems.\cite{dohm2018comprehensive,Chan:2019}

 In our recent paper, we assessed the performance of B97M-rV and 9 other local density functionals for computing the band gaps of 37 simple semiconductors, using a large Gaussian basis set to reach the basis set limit.\cite{Lee2021Oct} In that benchmark study, B97M-rV\cite{Mardirossian2015Feb,Mardirossian2017Jan} was found to have a root-mean-square-deviation (RMSD) of 1.18 eV and a mean-signed-error (MSD) of -0.85 eV, significantly underestimating band gaps.
 Nonetheless, B97M-rV and other modern mGGA functionals (SCAN,\cite{sun2015strongly} M06-L,\cite{Zhao2006Nov} MN15-L\cite{Yu2016Mar}) were found to be more accurate than local density approximation (LDA)\cite{slater1951simplification,perdew1981self} and PBE\cite{perdew1996generalized} functionals.
 Motivated by this, in this work, we aim to assess the performance of modern hybrid density functionals over the same benchmark set.